 The huge domed entrance forms the main feature of this part of the palace complex (with the famous Spanish Riding School inside).
 Four huge statues of Hercules flank the opening.
 It all looks rather lovely when lit up at night, especially during one of the seasonal markets:

-Face the Hofburg entrance when on Michaelerplatz and look right to find Palais Herberstein, named for its original owner: Count Herberstein.
+Face the Hofburg entrance on Michaelerplatz and look right to find Palais Herberstein, named for its original owner: Count Herberstein.
 First built in the late 1890s, the palais has not escaped architectural change over the years.
 (It used to have a dome, for example.)

 As you might imagine, the rather prestigious location means there is always much public interest in the occupants of the building.